Purpose and scope

 Scope

-The Assurance Framework must be adhered to if both the following apply:
+The Assurance Framework must be adhered to where both of the following apply:

 Global learnings and experience